Kid-friendly Whipped 1,000 Isle Dip Recipe - Sticky Fingers Cooking

 1.

-Grate 1/2 cucumber and add to a mixing bowl.
-Measure and add to the bowl 1/4 cup ketchup, 1/4} cup mayonnaise, 1/4 teaspoon onion powder, 1 teaspoon soy sauce, 1 pinch of salt, 2 teaspoons of the brine from the Quick-Pickled Cabbage, and the juice from 1/2 of an orange.
+Dice or grate 1/2 cucumber if using and add it to a mixing bowl.
+Measure and add to the bowl 1/4 cup ketchup, 1/4} cup mayonnaise, 1/4 teaspoon onion powder, 1 teaspoon soy sauce, 1 pinch of salt, 2 teaspoons brine from Quick-Pickled Cabbage (if making), and the juice from 1/2 orange.

 2.